 Tasting Notes for Namaste Baking Mixes

 Please note that though Namaste Baking Mixes are egg-free and vegan, most of the mixes call for eggs and if eggs were the recommended preparation then that is how we made them.
-For egg-free or vegan swaps – Namaste Foods shared some egg replacer suggestions.
+For egg-free or vegan swaps, we have an egg substitute guide.

 We taste-tested the following varieties of Namaste Baking Mixes:

 This mix received the ultimate test, a potluck dinner.
 Five other desserts were displayed, including a fancy plate with chocolate-chip studded slices of chocolate cake, and not a special dieter in the house.
 I set out the pan of Namaste Brownies prepared just two hours before, and crossed my fingers.